Overview of California Taxes

 Want to learn more about your mortgage payments?
 Check out our mortgage payment calculator.

 California Property Tax Rates

 Property taxes are applied to those assessed values.
 Each county collects a general property tax equal to 1% of assessed value.
-That general tax is the single largest tax, but there other smaller taxes that vary by city and district.
+That general tax is the single largest tax, but there are other smaller taxes that vary by city and district.

 A good rule of thumb for California home buyers who are trying to estimate what their property taxes will be is purchase price x 1.25%.
 This incorporates the base rate of 1% and additional local taxes, which are usually about 0.25%.